ppetrovtv/pine_script_docs/source/Strategies.rst

 Figure <Point_and_Figure_(PnF)_Charts>`__, Heikin Ashi, `Spread Charts <Spread_Charts>`__) types of chart as a basis for strategy, you need to realize that the result will be different.
-The orders will be executed at the prices of this chart (e.g.for Heikin Ashi it’ll take Heikin Ashi prices (the average ones) not the real market prices).
+The orders will be executed at the prices of this chart (e.g.for Heikin Ashi it'll take Heikin Ashi prices (the average ones) not the real market prices).
 Therefore we highly recommend you to use standard chart type for strategies.